RippeR37/GL_vs_VK/README.md

 ## Author

-I'm the only author of this repository and due to it's nature, for now I'm can't approve any contributions.
+I'm the only author of this repository and due to it's nature, for now I can't approve any code contributions.
 If you have any notes or issues, please raise them and make sure to include your hardware, software and driver version (link to http://vulkan.gpuinfo.org entry would be nice).

+## Contributions

+* [@hadrien-psydk](https://github.com/hadrien-psydk) - testing & debugging on AMD GPU